alilafzi/Coronavirus/README.md

 <b> (c) </b> Change in death ratio and average population, based on political inclination.<br>
 <br>

-3. The change in death ratio from one month before to one month after the date of mandating face-covering in the three states is visualized for each county in Fig.(2).
-Two clusters of increase in death ratio can be seen, one near northern Washington, and one near central California. <br>
+3. The change in death ratio from one month before to one month after the date of mandating face-covering in the three PC states for each county  is visualized in the following figure.
+Two clusters of increase in death ratio can be seen, one near northern Washington, and one near central California, but the overall pattern is totally random. <br>
 <img src="https://github.com/alilafzi/corona/blob/main/images/death_ratio_county_map_1.png"> <br>
 <br>